Ghialfaz/Ghialfaz/README.md

 - 🌱 I’m currently learning advanced Java
 - 🚀 My goals contributing to open-source, building impactful projects, and growing as a developer.
-- 💬 Ask me about web development, Java, or any tech-related topics.
+- 💬 Ask me anything, I like to be friends with anyone

 ## 💻 Technologies & Tools